Contact informationFarm Address:

 Primary Contact: Sebastian Aguilar

-Internship informationGeneral Farm Description: Chickadee Farm is a certified organic family farm specializing in high quality vegetable, herb and flower seed grown using organic methods.
+Internship informationGeneral Farm Description: Chickadee Farm is a small certified organic family farm specializing in high quality vegetable, herb and flower seed grown using organic methods.
 Located in Talent, Oregon, Chickadee Farm is owned and managed by Kelly Gelino and Sebastian Aguilar who have been farming since 1997 and have trained many new farmers along the way.
 We take our role in the apprenticeship model seriously and we dedicate ourselves to being valuable educators and mentors for our apprentices.
 Our farm is 20 acres spread over three fields of which 5 acres are cropped, 5 are cover-cropped and the rest is in pasture.
-We grow open-pollinated vegetable seed for seed companies including tomato, pepper, lettuce, brassica, melon, onion and many more.
+We grow open-pollinated vegetable seed for several national seed companies of 20+ crops including tomato, pepper, lettuce, brassica, melon, flowers and many more.
 Our farming style is small-scale intensive using tractors for tillage and cultivation.
-Our farm goals include enhancing the farm's ecology, making the farm efficient and profitable and doing all this while having a good time!
+Our farm goals include enhancing the farm's ecology while making the farm efficient and profitable and doing all this while having a good time!

 CRAFT Member Farm?
 No

 Internship Ends: 11/20/2020